Teens Making a Difference: Saltzman Youth Panel Blog

 Blogs from the 2019-2020 Saltzman Youth Panel

-The Jewish Federation of Cleveland's Saltzman Youth Panel a program that educates Jewish Cleveland students about the philanthropic process and responding to Jewish and general community needs.
-The panelists, made up of high school juniors and seniors, recommend the distribution of up to $50,000 in grant funding to worth programs in the Jewish and general communities.
+The Jewish Federation of Cleveland's Saltzman Youth Panel program educates Jewish Cleveland students about the philanthropic process and responding to Jewish and general community needs.
+The panelists, made up of high school juniors and seniors, recommend the distribution of up to $50,000 in grant funding to worthy programs in the Jewish and general communities.
 Through this program, participants develop their leadership and group consensus building skills as they learn about the community decision-making, leadership, and most importantly, tzedakah.

-Rylan Polster, a member of the 2019-20 Saltzman Youth Panel cohort, shares a reflection from their recent session:
+Eliana Goodman, a member of the 2019-20 Saltzman Youth Panel cohort, shares a reflection from their recent session:

 My name is Rylan Polster and I am one of the Saltzman Youth Panelists this year.
 We met for the first time this past Sunday at Bellefaire JCB to learn about the goals of the program and what our roles would be as participants.

 Like any youth program, we started with an icebreaker to get to know each other.
 In this case, the question was “If you had 1 million dollars, what is one cause you would donate the money to?”
 Already, this was not your typical “get to know each other” question.